kaltura/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 After uploading your file, you will have created a KalturaMediaEntry object by calling the [media.add](https://developer.kaltura.com/api-docs/#/media.add) action, and then assigned the uploaded file to this media entry by calling the [media.addContent](https://developer.kaltura.com/api-docs/#/media.addContent) action.

 Now that you have content in your account, you will want to implement a library search in order to create galleries or search for media discovery.
-The main service you will be working with is the [media service[(https://developer.kaltura.com/api-docs/#/media).
+The main service you will be working with is the [media service](https://developer.kaltura.com/api-docs/#/media).

 ### Searching Entries - media.list

+Note that you can combine several filter parameters together to further narrow down your search results.

 {% onebox https://developer.kaltura.com/recipes/video_search/embed#/start %}

-###
+### Retriving Entry Details - media.get

+In Kaltura retriving the data of an object by its id is done by calling its `get` action.
+With media entries, call the [`media.get`](https://developer.kaltura.com/api-docs/#/media.get) action to retrieve the data of a specific entry.